-- ISA 706 (Revised) Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report. - ISA 710 Comparative Information Corresponding Figures and Comparative Financial Statements. - ISA 720 (Revised) The Auditor's Responsibilities Relating to Other Information. - Proposed ISA 800 (Revised) Special Considerations Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks. - Proposed ISA 805 (Revised) Special Considerations Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement. - 7.
-The illustrative reports in Part B assume that: - Unless the explanation of the situation addressed by a particular illustrative report explicitly states otherwise, the circumstances include an assumption that the Registered Auditor has not concluded that a reportable irregularity exists, that would have to it has beenbe reported in terms of under the Auditing Profession Act, 2005 (the APA) (including and that a notification has been included in the auditor's report or modified modification of the opinion has been expressed on the financial statements, as appropriate in the circumstances), these circumstances do not exist and the auditor's report has not been modified in this regard.
-Refer to the Revised Guide for Registered Auditors: Reportable Irregularities in terms of the Auditing Profession Act (May 2015) issued by the IRBA for further guidance specific to the auditor's responsibilities in relation to on reportable irregularities. - The relevant ethical requirements that apply to the audit comprise the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), together with other the ethical requirements that apply to relating\to an audit in South Africa.
-The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B). - The modifications reported are either material, or material and pervasive, to the financial statements.
-Other wording may be more appropriate to the in the circumstances of an individual engagement, in which case and the wording in the particular illustrative reports may should be adapted accordingly. - 8.
-Illustrative examples of ISRE 2410 Review of Interim Financial Information Performed by the Independent Auditor of the Entity and ISA 810 Engagements to
+- ISA 600 Special Considerations Audits of Group Financial Statements (including the work of component auditors). - ISA 705 (Revised) Modifications to the Opinion in the Independent Auditor's Report. - ISA 706 (Revised) Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report. - ISA 710 Comparative Information Corresponding Figures and Comparative Financial Statements. - ISA 720 (Revised) The Auditor's Responsibilities Relating to Other Information. - Proposed ISA 800 (Revised) Special Considerations Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks. - Proposed ISA 805 (Revised) Special Considerations Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement23.

+7. The illustrative reports in Part B assume that:

+- Unless the circumstances include an assumption that the Registered Auditor has concluded that a reportable irregularity exists, that it has been reported in terms of the Auditing Profession Act, 2005 (the APA) and that a notification has been included in the auditor's report or modified opinion has been expressed on the financial statements, these circumstances do not exist and the auditor's report has not been modified in this regard.
+Refer to the Revised Guide for Registered Auditors: Reportable Irregularities in terms of the Auditing Profession Act (May 2015) issued by the IRBA for further guidance on reportable irregularities. - The relevant ethical requirements that apply to the audit comprise the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors, together with the ethical requirements relating to an audit in South Africa.
+The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B). - The modifications reported are material, or material and pervasive, to the financial statements.
+Other wording may be more appropriate to the circumstances and the wording in the illustrative reports should be adapted accordingly. - 8.
+Illustrative examples of ISRE 2410 Review of Interim Financial Information Performed by the Independent Auditor of the Entity and ISA 810 Engagements to Report on Summary Financial Statements reports that meet the requirements of the